MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 <!-- // missing 2 -->

-## Step Two: Defining rules for your first match pair
+## Step Two: Define rules for your first match pair

 Once completing Step One, you can expect to reach the **Match** page that is shown below and which includes your defined matches (in the example below the user specified two matches).
 Note that the tiles at the top of the screen will be empty until we will run our match order in Step Three.
 These will be used for validation as explained in Step Four.